August 1, 2019

 That’s the easy part.
 The hard part is in knowing how well your ABM campaigns are doing.
 Closing a deal off the back of an ABM campaign is one way to measure success.
 But sales alone aren’t the be-all and end-all of good ABM.

 The guiding principle of ABM is to build and maintain deep and meaningful relationships with your target accounts.
 To measure success in growing those relationships, you’ll have to track engagement.

 In this article, we’ll explain what ABM engagement is, how to track it and, most importantly, what you can do with the insights you’ll gain.
 Starting with…

-ABM engagement is any interaction a prospect has with your ABM activity.
+Account-based engagement (ABE or ABM engagement, in short) is any interaction a prospect has with your ABM activity.
 There are two types of engagement: